47degrees/arrow-slides/src/main/arrow-meta.md

 [Raquel]

-During resolution your program is type checked, including additional data flow management such as smart casts, kotlin contracts, generic constraints, etc.
+During resolution your program is type checked, including additional data flow management such as smart casts, kotlin contracts, generic constraints, ...

 If the compiler reaches this point than your program will successfully finish after code gen.

 ---